tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 are needed to encrypt or decrypt messages found in Record 1.  {{ack-msg}}
 provides the necessary background details for this interaction.
-Note: for simplicity we are not re-setting record numbers in this diagram, so "Record 1" is really "Epoch 2, Record 0".
+Note: for simplicity we are not re-setting record numbers in this diagram, so "Record 1" is really "Epoch 2, Record 0, etc.".

 ~~~